by Tom Allen

 IT due diligence should paint a clear picture of how technology helps the Target run its operations and whether there are any “deal breakers” that would cause the Acquirer to abort the transaction or to seek a price reduction (for instance, due to significant capital expenditure being required to upgrade IT systems).

-IT DD is becoming increasingly more important as technology becomes a greater component of growth and scale in many companies.
+IT M&A due diligence is becoming increasingly important as technology becomes a greater component of growth and scale in many companies.
 At a fundamental level, however, IT can “make or break” a company.
 For instance, products, services, customers, staff, e-commence, databases and servers are central to the business operations of many companies and all reliant on a well-functioning IT environment.

 To the uninitiated, IT DD can seem daunting and very tech-heavy.
 It is therefore advisable to seek the guidance of a dedicated IT consultant or external IT partner.
 Prior to doing so, or as part of the due diligence scoping process (defining what exactly due diligence will cover), consideration should be given to the Target’s: